 According to a Sermo poll, the top barrier to JIT being used is a reluctance to change pre-existing workflows, which was cited by 26% of physicians.1 Many healthcare practices have defined routines that, if even slightly changed, can feel disruptive.
 This highlights that adoption of JIT is as much cultural as logistical, and support to get these programs off the ground requires buy-in from everyone in a care team.

 Time pressure is another significant concern.
-With 24% of physicians citing limited time between procedures as a barrier,1 it’s clear that even short interventions like just-in-time coaching can feel unmanageable in high-volume environments.
-For coaching to succeed, it must be fast, practical and integrated into existing workflows; not be an extra burden.
+With 24% of physicians citing limited time between procedures as a barrier,1 it’s clear that even short interventions like just-in-time coaching can feel unmanageable in a physician’s busy schedule.

-Cost and skepticism also play a role.
+Cost and skepticism play a role as well.
 19% of physicians on Sermo raised concerns about resource allocation and 11% expressed doubt about coaching’s effectiveness.1 Without clear, evidence-based outcomes, decision-makers may struggle to justify investment.

 As one Sermo member and physician in Family Medicine put it, “I do feel that coaching could enhance outcomes, but experience leads to having solutions when all hell breaks loose.7” For many, coaching may offer a way to expand that experience safely to support more confident, capable decisions in the moments that matter most.